The definitive guide to leads to business

 10 minutes

-Converting a lead into business is, at its core, the art of turning someone’s initial interest into a real client, with a signed contract and everything that comes with it.
-It is not about collecting names in a database, but about guiding those potential clients through their buying journey until they decide to work with you.
+Converting a lead into business is, at its core, the art of turning someone’s initial interest into a real customer, with a signed contract and everything.
+It is not about collecting names in a database, but about guiding those potential customers through their buying journey until they decide to work with you.
 It is, quite simply, what keeps any company afloat and helps it grow.

 Many people make the mistake of thinking a lead is the same as a contact.
 A business card handed to you at a trade show, an email on a list... but no. In the real world of sales, a lead is much more than that.
 It is the seed of a future sale.

-Think of it this way: a contact is just a data point.
-A lead, on the other hand, is a data point with intent.
+Think of it this way: a contact is just data.
+A lead, by contrast, is data with intent.
 It is someone who has interacted with you, who has shown interest, however small.
-They have given a signal, a small gesture that says: "Hey, maybe I have a problem and you might have the solution."
+They have sent a signal, a small gesture that says: "Hey, maybe I have a problem and you could have the solution."

-Being clear on this difference is key for marketing and sales to stop clashing.
+Having this difference clear is key so that marketing and sales stop clashing.
 When both teams understand that a lead is not the finish line, but the starting gun for building a relationship, everything runs much more smoothly.

 The difference between a cold contact and a qualified lead

-To turn those leads into business efficiently, you need to separate signal from noise.
-Not all contacts are worth the same, and treating them all equally is the fastest way to burn out your team and waste money.
+To transform those leads into business efficiently, you have to know how to separate the wheat from the chaff.
+Not all contacts are equal, and treating them all the same is the fast track to burning out your team and wasting money.

-• Cold contact: A company or person that fits your ideal customer profile (ICP), but does not even know you exist.
-It is a blind bet based on data.
+• Cold contact: It is a company or person that fits your ideal customer profile (ICP), but does not even know you exist.
+It is a blind bet, based on data.

-• Lead: A contact that has already done something.
-They downloaded your latest report, signed up for a webinar, or requested a demo.
-There is already an initial "hello" on the table.
+• Lead: It is a contact who has already taken action.
+They have downloaded your latest report, signed up for a webinar, or requested a demo.
+There is already a first "hello" in play.

-Understanding this allows sales teams to focus where it truly matters: on opportunities that are most likely to move forward.
-Instead of burning through endless call lists, they can have much higher-value conversations with people who have already raised their hand.
+Understanding this allows sales teams to focus where it truly matters: on the opportunities most likely to move forward.
+Instead of burning through the phone calling endless lists, they can have much more valuable conversations with people who have already raised their hand.

-This approach not only boosts conversion rates, it also builds a much stronger relationship from day one.
-To go one step further, it is essential to master consultative selling and its impact on the sales cycle, a methodology that fits perfectly in this lead maturation process.
+This approach not only boosts conversion rates, it also builds a much stronger relationship from the outset.
+To go one step further, it is essential to master consultative selling and its impact on the sales cycle, a methodology that fits this lead maturation process like a glove.

-The lead as the start of a valuable conversation
+The lead as the start of a value-driven conversation

-In B2B, deals are not closed in five minutes.
+In the B2B world, sales do not close in five minutes.
 Cycles are long and decisions are complex.
-That is why a lead is not a green light to start pitching, but an invitation to begin educating and earning trust.
+That is why a lead is not a green light to jump in and sell, but an invitation to start educating and earning trust.

-Every email, every call, every piece of content you send should add value, helping them better understand their own problem and the solutions available to them.
+Every email, every call, every piece of content you send should provide value, helping them better understand their own problem and the solutions within reach.

 Turning leads into business is about changing your mindset: from chasing to attracting, from interrupting to helping.
-The goal is for them to see you not as just another vendor, but as the strategic partner they need to make the best decision.
+It is about being seen not as just another vendor, but as the strategic partner they need to make the best decision.

 The lead journey: from first contact to signature

-Turning leads into business is not magic, but the outcome of a well-designed process.
+Turning leads into business is not magic, but the result of a well-designed process.
 Imagine each lead as a traveler starting a journey: first they discover your brand and, over time, they come to trust it.
-You cannot propose the final destination—the sale—the moment you meet them.
-The key is to guide them, step by step, through every stage of their journey.
+You cannot present the final destination—the sale—the moment you meet them.
+The key is to guide them, step by step, through each stage of their journey.

 This journey is known as the lead lifecycle.
-If you understand it well, you will know what message to deliver and when, preventing opportunities from being lost along the way.
-Because no, not all leads are the same or at the same level of maturity.
+If you understand it well, you will know what message to deliver and when, avoiding lost opportunities along the way.
+Because no, not all leads are the same, and they are not at the same stage of maturity.

-And this is where two concepts every marketing and sales team should know by heart come into play: MQL and SQL.
-These labels tell you exactly which stop on the journey your potential client is at.
+And this is where two concepts that any marketing and sales team should have tattooed in their memory come into play: MQL and SQL.
+They are the labels that tell us at which stop on the journey our potential customer is.

 From interest to intent: MQL and SQL

-An MQL (Marketing Qualified Lead) is someone who has shown clear interest in what you offer, but is not ready to buy yet.
-They downloaded a guide, watched a webinar, or never miss one of your newsletters.
-Marketing considers them "qualified" because they match your ideal customer profile and their actions show curiosity.
+An MQL (Marketing Qualified Lead) is someone who has shown clear interest in what you offer, but is not yet ready to pull out their wallet.
+They have downloaded a guide, watched a webinar, or never miss one of your newsletters.
+The marketing team considers them "qualified" because they fit your ideal customer profile and their actions show curiosity.

-By contrast, an SQL (Sales Qualified Lead) is an MQL that has moved one step further.
-Their behavior is no longer simple curiosity, but clear buying intent.
-For example, they requested a product demo, asked directly about pricing, or completed a form asking to speak with sales.
+By contrast, an SQL (Sales Qualified Lead) is an MQL that has taken a step further.
+Their actions are no longer simple curiosity; they are shouting "I want to buy."
+For example, they have requested a demo of your product, asked directly about pricing, or filled out a form for a sales rep to call them.

-The transition from MQL to SQL is the moment of truth in the process of converting leads into business.
+The transition from MQL to SQL is the moment of truth in the process of turning leads into business.
 It is the perfect handoff between marketing and sales.
-If you pass it too early, you will scare the lead.
-If you wait too long, they will go cold—or worse, go to a competitor.
+If you move too soon, you will scare the lead off.
+If you wait too long, they will cool off or, worse, go with a competitor.

-The following diagram helps you visualize how a lead matures, from that first interaction to becoming a client who trusts you.
+The following diagram helps you visualize how a lead matures, from that first interaction until it becomes a customer who trusts you.

 Infographic about leads to business

-As you can see, the lead journey follows a logical progression.
-Each stage needs a specific type of attention for that seed of interest to germinate and deliver results.
+As you can see, the lead journey is a logical progression.
+Each stage requires a specific type of attention so that that "seed" of interest eventually sprouts and bears fruit.

-For this handoff to work like clockwork, marketing and sales must agree on what defines each lead type.
-This agreement is implemented through lead scoring, a system that assigns points to each lead based on who they are (role, industry, company size) and what they do (which pages they visit, which emails they open).
-When a lead reaches a certain score, it becomes an SQL and lands on a sales rep’s desk.
-If you want to understand how this full flow is structured, we recommend reading about how a B2B sales funnel works to review each stage in detail.
+For this handoff to work like clockwork, it is essential that marketing and sales agree on what defines each type of lead.
+That agreement takes shape in the lead scoring system, which assigns points to each lead based on who they are (their role, industry, company size) and what they do (which pages they visit, which emails they open).
+When a lead reaches a certain score, it becomes an SQL and lands on a sales rep's desk.
+If you want a better understanding of how this entire flow is organized, we recommend reading about how a B2B sales funnel works to see each stage in detail.

 Key differences between MQL and SQL

-Although both lead types are critical, the treatment they require is completely different.
-Clarifying these differences is the first step to avoid misalignment and move in the same direction.
+Although both lead types are crucial, the approach they require is completely different.
+Making these differences clear is the first step to avoiding misunderstandings and moving in the same direction.

-To make it clearer, here is a table summarizing the fundamental differences:
+To make it clearer, here is a table summarizing the key differences:

 Key differences between MQL and SQL